 Community engagement began in July 2020 and five public meetings were held in the Village Hall, each one advertised on the Parish Council website, in Contact magazine and by a leaflet drop to every property in the village.
 The Plan evolved over the following months, resulting in the production of this document which reflects the views and wishes of Winchfield residents.
 This Plan has completed the process through two public consultations and Independent Examination.
-The Inspector's recommended modifications were accepted by the Parish Council and Hart District Council; the District Council will now conduct a Referendum.
-Assuming the Plan is approved by a majority it will be adopted by Hart District Council and used, as part of the Hart Local Plan, in the decision making process for planning applications in Winchfield.
+The Inspector's recommended modifications were accepted by the Parish Council and Hart District Council and the plan proceeded to Referendum.
+On 23rd November 2023, with a 44% turnout of residents, 91% voted in favour.
+As a result, the Plan legally became part of the Development Plan for Hart to be used in the decision making process for planning applications in Winchfield.
+The plan was 'made' by HDC in January 2024.

-The Parish Council would like to thank the members of the Winchfield Neighbourhood Plan Working Group and all the volunteers from the village and surrounding areas who have contributed their time, knowledge, expertise and photographic skills to produce this updated Neighbourhood Plan.
+The Parish Council would like to thank the members of the Winchfield Neighbourhood Plan Working Group and all the volunteers from the village and surrounding areas who have contributed their time, knowledge, expertise and photographic skills to produce this new Neighbourhood Plan.